what we do

 - contact us to discuss your project

 The studio enjoys an active involvement with architectural education.
 We have strong links with UWE, especially through the 4th year Agency project, but also through their summer internship schemes at all levels.

 We are an enthusiastic team, with a strong emphasis on personal and professional development.
 Within the office we have a project-oriented CPD programme, and hold reviews with external experts and similar practices.

 Chris is a visiting tutor and lecturer at University College London, where he can be found for two days a month.
 He also delivers lectures on aspects of practice management at venues from Falmouth to Cambridge for Universities and for RIBA regions.
-Since the mid 90′s Chris has been a Part III examiner, examining at Bath University, University of Central England (BCU), Plymouth, and Cardiff.
-Chris currently examines at UWE and teaches at the Bartlett.
+Since the mid 90′s Chris has been a Part III examiner, examining at Bath University, UWE, University of Central England (BCU), Plymouth, and Cardiff.

 As a modest sized studio we work flexibly and get stuck into all sorts of things that interest us, in addition to building design work.
 In March 2014 we organised and ran Bristol's first Global Service Jam, and a very successful Pecha Kucha event.